 Remember to cite LawCareers.Net on your application form if you apply to Memery Crystal LLP.

-We are looking to recruit for 2021 trainee solicitors over the Summer 2019.
-The application form will become live on 1 November 2018 and will close on 31 July 2019.
+We are looking to recruit for 2023 trainee solicitors over the Summer 2021.
+The application form will become live on 1 November 2020 and will close at midday on 30 June 2021.
 To apply please click here.

 All application forms are read by at least two members of the graduate recruitment team and are compared against our minimum criteria.
 We set our minimum criteria for potential applicants based on their academic achievements: you should have gained good results at GCSE or its equivalent, have no less than 320 UCAS points (or their equivalent) at one sitting and at least 2.1 degree at university (or be on course for a 2.1 degree).
 We recognise that not all applicants fulfil these criteria; however you should only apply if you have other strong qualities.